Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-NfxKGSt-Ogw.md

 ### Transcript

-> are you lads allowed to comment on new ores for example for instance this amor, not really i mean it's gonna be like samoa is tied to the story and story won't really be out until, 1.0 so for now it's just gonna be a mysterious little ore but leave them on the map and they'll mature and you get sam or plus
+> are you lads allowed to comment on new ores for example for instance this amor, not really I mean it's gonna be like samoa is tied to the story and story won't really be out until, 1.0 so for now it's just gonna be a mysterious little ore but leave them on the map and they'll mature and you get sam or plus